How to Overcome Jealousy In Your Relationship

 The reason I say this is because increasingly, I come across couples who are settling for open relationships, settling for letting their partner “be free” (free in a bad way) to do what they want regardless, to try to eliminate and bottle up feelings of jealousy and ‘possessiveness’.

 Or they settle for an open relationship to ‘get the best of both worlds’.
 “But what IS both worlds?!”
 And people are, unfortunately, becoming more and more in to the idea of “independence” in their intimate relationship.
-The kind of independence that leads to each partner being there only when its convenient.
+The kind of independence that leads to each partner being there only when its convenient. (read my article about do women need multiple men)

 The kind of ‘independence’ and carefree attitude that leads men to have the attitude of (this is in my man’s words, so please forgive the bad language): “my dick is your dick”.
 A sure-fire way to destroy true masculinity (and big suppressor of said masculinity).